cs1302uga/cs1302-tutorials/uml/uml.md

 When you have more than one class in a diagram, you often want to express how they are associated.
 In UML, this is done with association arrows.
-While UML supports many different kinds of association arrows, the following are the arguably the most common:
+While UML supports many different kinds of association arrows, the following are arguably the most common:

 | Association                   | Description                               | Usage                                  |
 |-------------------------------|-------------------------------------------|----------------------------------------|